Cyber security for business

 - amateur hackers - sometimes known as 'script kiddies'

-In order to manage cyber risk, regardless of its source, you should fully understand the range of motivations behind possible attacks.
+To manage cyber risk, regardless of its source, you should fully understand the range of motivations behind possible attacks.
 You should also know where and how to report a cyber crime, if it does happen to your business.

 Why is cyber security important?